input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/run-mithril-devnet.md

 The networks will be queried every second and will display:

 - Certificate production information gathered from the **Mithril network**
-- UTXO, stake pools, and stake distribution from the **Cardano network**
+- UTXO, stake pools, and stake distribution from the **Cardano network**.

 ```bash
 =====================================================================